adamzvolanek/DevRackDocs/installs/unraid.md

 Install the community apps button by selecting 'Plugin' and .
 Refresh the page and select the newly created 'Apps' button.
 Click 'I Understand' on the Disclaimer and Plugins (appears after) window.

+In the Unraid settings --> Disk Settings change 'Enable auto start' to Yes.

+*If using an ssd in the array*, install 'Dynamix SSD Trim'.
+Have SSD Trim scheduled for daily.

 ### Installing Docker Compose

 Install docker-compose by going into Apps and searching 'docker compose'.
 Once installed, return to the docker tab and view the compose tab at the bottom of the page.
 You can add a new stack and test from here.